carlmylo/docu-rpcs3/english/controllers/intro.md

 Rock Band 3 on RPCS3 can be configured to be played with a variety of controllers.
 Below is a list of instruments verified to work with Rock Band 3 on RPCS3 with their respective mapping.

-Controllers have been rated with a "Compatibility" rating depending on whether or not they have issues or missing features.
+Controllers have been given a "Compatibility" rating depending on whether or not they have issues and/or missing features.

 | SHAPE | MEANING |
 |---|---|